 The 15L size is designed to fit in the centre console of your car, or on the back seat.
 It’s a simple yet smart looking black/blue portable fridge, weighing in at just under 8kg.

 The 45L and 60L units make up Kings’ mid-range offering.
-They are blue/gray and come with an internal dairy basket which makes it easy to organise your food/drinks.
-Their lids have slight depressions to act as cup holders and are also reversible, meaning that you can open them in either direction.
+They are blue/black and come with an internal dairy basket which makes it easy to organise your food/drinks.

-These units are a great balance of capacity and portability, weighing about 18kg and 20kg respectively.
+These units are a great balance of capacity and portability, weighing about 24kg and 25kg respectively.

 Next up are the 70L and 90L models.
 These are chest freezer style models, coming in a blue colour.